(sigil io)

 For file ports, returns the filename.
 For string ports, returns a description like <output-string>.

-(port-name (open-input-file "data.txt")) ; => "data.txt"readprocedureRead one S-expression from a port.
+(port-name (open-input-file "data.txt")) ; => "data.txt"port-positionprocedureGet the current byte position of a port.

 Parses and returns the next complete Scheme value.
 Returns the end-of-file object when the port is exhausted.